 The selection is starting to dwindle in these last couple weeks of outdoor farmers market season in Chicago.
 My annual panic is setting in.

 I just get anxious accepting that there won’t be another farmers market outside until May.
-That 6 month wait seems like a lifetime away.
+That 6-month wait seems like a lifetime away.

-I love root and other hearty veggies, but not seeing much else in the way of local produce until spring makes me want to pack up and move somewhere warm.
+I do love root and other hearty veggies, but not seeing much else in the way of local produce until spring makes me want to pack up and move somewhere warm.

 I’m still desperately holding on tight to what’s left of summer that still manages to sneak its way in between lovely crisp fall days.

 Feeling a craving for a new healthy lunch option using dark green vegetables, I made a batch of vegan broccoli spinach soup topped with roasted florets and sourdough croutons.